f3d-app/f3d/doc/user/14-LIMITATIONS_AND_TROUBLESHOOTING.md

 > My step file doesn't respect the `--color` option

 When rendering step files, the `--color` option is not respected because scalar coloring is used by default in the configuration file.
 To override this behavior, you have to disable scalar coloring when specifying the color option.
-For example: `--color=Blue --scalar-coloring=no`.
+For example: `--color=Blue --coloring-mode=material`.

 Alternatively, add the following in your configuration file: